 Here she is again – this time Clare teamed up with the prolific Ed Kuepper on a fairly faithful version of the Nancy Sinatra and Lee Hazlewood duet from 1967.
 The pair performed “Summer Wine” during their season two episode in early 2006.

 10. “Baby Blue” by Isabella Manfredi & Stephen Cummings

 First released by British band Badfinger on their album Straight Up in 1971, “Baby Blue” was interpreted by The Preatures’ lead singer, Isabelle Manfredi, and Australian rock legend Stephen Cummings during 2014’s season 12.

-Watch RocKwiz Salutes the Legends on Saturdays at 8.35pm on SBS.
+Watch RocKwiz weeknights at 7:30pm on SBS VICELAND.
 After they air, episodes will be available on SBS On Demand.